 - Your Android- or Tizen-based Samsung smartphone could well be a great partner for a Samsung Gear S3 and Gear Sport which both run Tizen.

-- Garmin has the Forerunner 645M (645 Music) which will likely run apps on Gamrin’s CIQ platform.
+- Garmin has the Forerunner 645M (645 Music – + VA3 + Fenix 5 Plus) which will run music apps on Gamrin’s CIQ platform.

 - Fitbit has the Ionic and Versa (special edition only at launch) running on Fit OS.